StarKRE22/Atomic/Docs/Elements/Collections/ReactiveLinkedList.md

 # 🧩 ReactiveLinkedList&lt;T&gt;

-`ReactiveLinkedList<T>` represents a **reactive linked list** that notifies subscribers about changes to its elements.
+Represents a **reactive linked list** that notifies subscribers about changes to its elements.
 It supports fast insertions at head and tail, maintains a free-list for removed nodes, and implements [IReactiveList&lt;T&gt;](IReactiveList.md) and `IDisposable`.
 Optionally supports Unity serialization (`ISerializationCallbackReceiver`) for use in Unity projects.

 > [!NOTE]
 > Use this class when you need a **reactive linked list** that supports frequent insertions and removals at arbitrary positions, with notifications for every change.